 The heat is on, and you're invited to cool down at

 Fort Mountain's sandy beach and cool, refreshing waters offer an ideal summer retreat.
-The park features outstanding views along relatively easy hikes, primitive backcountry camping, and one of the most exciting trails included in the park system's Muddy Spokes Mountain Biking Challenge.
-Vogel and Unicoi State Parks also offer magnificent views of waterfalls and mountains nearby their sandy swimming beaches.
+The park features outstanding views along both challenging and easy hikes, camping and cabins, and some of the most exciting trails included in the park system's Muddy Spokes Club.

 Bring your bikes, go on hikes, and enjoy a swim in the lake.
 Stay overnight in a yurt or cabin, and explore the trails in addition to swimming areas.